 Those platforms attract a lot of start-ups because they’re cheap, no-code, and make pretty decent websites.
 And I’m not out to trash them–this site uses Squarespace too!
 They’re especially a great fit when you just need a site and a place to collect donations.

 That’s all well and good until the nonprofit grows and wants more advanced fundraising features like recurring donations.
-Squarespace donations only allows one-time gifts, Wix doesn’t have a donation app worth a damn, and Weebly’s donation process is really an eCommerce checkout.
+Squarespace donations only allow one-time gifts, Wix doesn’t have a donation app worth a damn, and Weebly’s donation process is really an eCommerce checkout.

 So what can you do?

 Feeling Trapped on Squarespace?

 If you’re reading this article, chances are you turned to Google and typed in stuff like “recurring donation plugin” or “donation platform.”
-But usually the results are useless support articles, or sales pages for big donor mangement software.
+But usually, the results are useless support articles or sales pages for big donor management software.